Cloning systems and action operads: Cloning systems

 for every $\sigma\in\Sigma_n$.
 For every $n\ge 1$ and $1\le j\le n$, let $c^n_j: \Sigma_n\to \Sigma_{n+1}$ be the injective map given by, thinking about permutations pictorially as strand diagrams, ``repeating'' the $j$-th strand; that is,

 for every $\sigma\in\Sigma_n$.
-As shown in \cite[Example 2.9]{WZ} he families of morphisms $\lambda$ and $c$ interact with each other, and satisfy certain obvious compatibility properties, detailed in \cite[Proposition 2.6]{WZ}.
+Notice that $c^n_j$ is not a group homomorphism.
+As shown in \cite[Example 2.9]{WZ} the families of morphisms $\lambda$ and $c$ interact with each other, and satisfy certain obvious compatibility properties, detailed in \cite[Proposition 2.6]{WZ}.
 The \emph{cloning system} for the family of symmetric groups is the triple $(\Sigma_\bullet, \lambda, c)$, subject to these compatibility conditions. \end{examp}

-The maps $c_j$ above are called {\em cloning maps}, for obvious reasons; note that they are not group homomorphisms.
+The maps $c^n_j$ above are called {\em cloning maps}, for obvious reasons.
 The notion of a cloning system is a generalization of the above example to arbitrary families of groups.